valentinloiseau/UAParser/README.md

 # UAParser [![Build Status](https://secure.travis-ci.org/yzalis/UAParser.png)](http://travis-ci.org/yzalis/UAParser)

-**UAParser** is a library which helps you parser UserAgent and detect browser, operating system, device and more.
+**UAParser** is a library which helps you to parse user agents and detect browser, operating system, device and more.

 ## Basic Usage
 ```php